borntofrappe/svelte-tutorial/Actions/README.md

 Svelte explains [actions](https://svelte.dev/tutorial/actions) as _element-level lifecycle functions_, and introduces the concept with two demos: a pannable, draggable box and a button reacting to a long press.
 Here I try to understand the actions with additional projects.

+_Please note:_ there's plenty of room for improvement, from the style of the features to how the logic fits with the larger web environment.
+Consider for instance what happens when JavaScript is not enabled, especially in the demo lazy loading the images, or again how screen readers examine the content hidden from sight, especially in the tooltip demo.

 ## [Append](https://svelte.dev/repl/a716e80bc6e04442a461aa906a0ccb15?version=3.38.2)

 This is a trivial example, but helps to introduce actions and the `:use` directive.
 The goal is to append a string when the user hovers on a specific HTML element.